Frequently Asked Questions (FAQ)

 - Are there fees for regulatory compliance review?

 Does the IRB need to look at this project?

 The institution relies on the IRB to make this assessment due to the complexity of the rules.
 Call the Human Subjects Protection Office (HSPO) at 531-5687 to consult with an IRB analyst.
 The OHRP Human Subject Protections Decision Charts may help you prepare for questions that will need to be addressed to make this determination.

 What is the definition of Human Research?

 See the IRB SOP HRP-001 Definitions, available in the CATS IRB Library under Standard Operating Procedures, which defines Human Research and provides other definitions followed by the human research protection program.

-What is the deadline for submissions to the IRB?
+What is the schedule for submissions to the IRB?

 Are there fees for regulatory compliance review?

-A regulatory Compliance Fee is accessed to support the activities of the Human Subjects Protection Office and the Office of Research Affairs, and the Clinical Trials Office and other research support functions.
-The fee is based on the type of IRB Review required (e.g. convened "full board" review, expedited, exemption determination, annual review, amendment, etc.).
-For a fee schedule and additional details, see the information on the Office of Research Affairs website under Policies and Guidelines.
+A regulatory compliance fee is accessed to support the activities of the Human Subjects Protection Office, the Office of Research Affairs, and the Clinical Trials Office and other research support functions.
+The fee is based on the type of IRB Review required (e.g. convened committee 'full board' review, expedited, exempt determination, continuing review, amendment, etc.).
+For more information contact Michele Stanton in the Clinical Trials Office at 717-531-3779.